 Asbestos Fees and Waiting Periods

-Any fee required under Table 10-1 for asbestos projects will be due and payable at the time of filing, unless otherwise specified to the applicant by the Agency.
+Any fee required for asbestos projects will be due and payable at the time of filing, unless otherwise specified to the applicant by the Agency.

 Failure to pay all or part of the fee may result in the commencement of a formal enforcement action.

-The waiting period begins at the time of filing.
+The notification waiting period begins on the workday on which a complete notification is received.